NumberEater/RED/README.md

 Future Goals:

 I want to split into 4 or even 8 threads.
 Also I would like to make the conversions multi-threaded.

+Requirements:

+The only requirement that isn't included with python 3.8 is pillow.